mvsanghvi/Lit-Review/Embryology+Somitogenesis/Hippo Pathway/YAP/YAP1 is essential for self-organized differentiation of PSCs.md

 - YAP1 is also an essential mechanotransducer independent from Hippo cascade, where nuclear translocation occurs in response to substrate elasticity and cell shape
 - YAP1 loss causes arrest of mouse embryo development at E8.5
 	- Defective yolk sac vasculogenesis, chorioallontic attachment, and embryonic axis elongation
-- YAP1 is important for gem cell differentiation from mEpiSC
+- YAP1 is important for germ cell differentiation from mEpiSC
 - YAP1 represses mesendodermal differentiation in hESCs by regulating NODAL and WNT3 pathway
 - YAP1 KO iPSCs revealed changes in gene expression and DNAm during ectoderm and endoderm differentiation
 - KO still maintains trilineage differentiation